 - Ohio Institute of Photography and Technology is an institution of higher learning dedicated to providing quality programs that integrate the curricula with professional skill development empowering students to achieve their lifelong personal and professional goals.

-- The teacher population of 13 teachers has grown by 62% over five years.
+- The teacher population of 13 teachers has declined by 76% over five years.

 |Kaplan College-Dayton||(OH) Community College Avg.|

 |Carnegie Classification||Baccalaureate / Associates Colleges||Baccalaureate / Associates Colleges|

 |Institution Level||Less than 2 yrs||Four or more years|

 |Institution Control||Private, for profit||Private, non-profit|

 |Number of Programs Offered||7||7|